Cheshire wildlife Trust Educational Services – Covid-19 update

 Inspirational outdoor education packages for school children

-The children will work in small groups collecting pond creatures and recording what they find.
+Pond dipping - The children will work in small groups collecting pond creatures and recording what they find.
 We will then study them in more depth on our big screen through a goose necked camera.
 1½ hours.
-CL - KS1 & 2 Science.
+CL - KS1 & 2 science

-This workshop will look at which creatures inhabit the habitats at Bickley Hall Farm at night and the children will make a bat hat or a clay hedgehog to take home.
-1 hour.
-KS1 Science & Art.
+Creatures of the Night Workshop – This workshop will look at which creatures inhabit the habitats at night.
+The children will learn about tracks and signs left by nocturnal animals.
+This will lead to barn owl pellet dissection.
+The children will make a bat hat or a clay hedgehog to take home.
+Half day.
+KS1 Science & Art

-Using the farmland at Bickley Hall Farm the children will go on a Minibeast Hunt.
+Minibeast Hunting – Using the farmland at Bickley Hall Farm the children will go on a minibeast hunt.
 They will search the grassland, hedges and trees using demonstrated collection techniques.
 1 hour.
 KS1 & 2 Science.
 CL - KS1 & 2 Science.

-The children will learn how to monitor and record weather conditions at Bickley Hall Farm, become a weather forecaster for a day and look at how weather affects people and wildlife.
+Wild weather – The children will learn how to monitor and record weather conditions at school, become a weather forecaster for a day and look at how weather affects people and wildlife.
 Half day.
 CL - KS1 & 2 Geography.

-This session will be a celebration of Christmas and its place in the natural world.
+Green Christmas - This session will be a celebration of Christmas and its place in the natural world.
 The children will learn about how Christmas can be made more environmentally sustainable.
 Make green gifts such as nest boxes and bird feeders, turn recycled Christmas cards into gift boxes, new cards and labels and make Christmas decorations from natural materials.
 Half day.
-CL - Art and design, Design and technology.
+CL - Art and design, Design and technology